Mwagiru/phase1-Project/READme.md

 ## Fun Translate
 This is a translation web application.
 The thing that makes it INTERESTING, is the fact that one doesn't do the normal language- language translation.
 It translates "Normal English" to let's say, oldenglish, like the one SHAKESPEARE used.
 FUn right?
 I am sure you are a little curious about how certain phrases would sound if we were in another era.
+In this project, you will have three Translators to choose from and once you have made a choice, you can input your phrase in the search field.
+Click the "TRANSLATE" button and receive the response.
 Have fun with this project.
 ## Check out portfolio here: